Experimental observation of anomalous supralinear response of single-photon detectors: Direct nonlinearity measurement

+Our approach to the nonlinearity measurement does not require an absolute calibration of a light source.
+The measured nonlinearity (\ref{NL}) is a function of the detected count rate (in counts per second).
+This is well-justified, as nonlinearity affects relative measurements of photon flux, where two detection rates are compared, and the corresponding flux ratio needs to be accurately inferred.
+In order to correct for the measured value of nonlinearity, we only need to know at which detection rate it occurs.

-The experimental setup is shown in the Fig.~\ref{fig_setup}(B).
-A stabilized super-luminescence diode is used as the source, with the central wavelength 810~nm and the spectral width exceeding 20~nm.
-The signal is attenuated by neutral density filters and a polarization attenuator.
-A moving metal edge is used to scan the input power over the full dynamic range.
-The attenuated beam is split and joined using polarization beam splitters (PBS) to avoid phase interference.
-Furthermore, the 35-mm path difference is several orders of magnitude larger than the coherence length of the source.
-Mechanical shutters are used to block the individual paths to perform the measurement cycle.
-The output of the Mach-Zehnder is coupled into a single-mode optical fiber connected to the active area of the single-photon detector under test.
-The single-mode fiber coupling guarantees the same spatial profile of the signals at the detector.
-The coupling can, however, decrease the overall stability.
-An extra effort was made to ensure the long-term stability of the setup and, particularly, the fiber coupling stages (the stability is addressed in Appendix \ref{sec:stability}).
+The experimental setup is shown in Fig.~\ref{fig_setup}(B).
+A stabilized super-luminescence diode is the source, with the central wavelength 810~nm and the spectral width exceeding 20~nm.
+The signal is attenuated to scan the input power over the full dynamic range of the detector.
+To avoid phase interference, the beam is split and joined using polarization beam splitters (PBS), with a 35-mm path difference that is several orders of magnitude larger than the coherence length.
+The output of the Mach-Zehnder is coupled into a single-mode optical fiber connected to the active area of the SPD under test.
+The fiber coupling guarantees the same spatial profile of the signals at the detector, but it can decrease the overall stability.
+Therefore, extra effort was made to reach $10^{-5}$ power stability of the setup including the coupling stages (see Appendix~\ref{sec:stability}).

-In the case of SNSPD measurements, the source spectrum was reduced to 12~nm by an interference filter with a central wavelength of 800~nm, for which the detector is optimized.
+In the case of SNSPD measurements, the source spectrum was filtered to 12~nm around 800~nm, for which the detector is optimized.
 The reduced spectral width corresponds to a coherence length shorter than 30~\textmu{}m.
-The coupling fiber is equipped with a polarizer and a polarization controller to set the optimal polarization for maximization of the SNSPD efficiency.
-In this case, the incoherence relies solely on the Mach-Zehnder path difference.
+The coupling fiber was equipped with a diagonal polarizer and a polarization controller to set the optimal polarization for maximization of the SNSPD efficiency.
+In this case, the incoherence relied solely on the Mach-Zehnder path difference.

-To verify the stability of the source, we performed a long-term measurement of its optical power.
-The corresponding relative Allan deviation is less than $10^{-4}$ for integration times up to hundreds of seconds.
 The acquisition time of each individual rate measurement was set to 20~s.
-Three measurements from which the nonlinearity was computed lasted 60~s.
-The complete characterization of a single detector typically took 20 hours, which includes the nonlinearity measurement repeated 30 times for 40 different rate levels.
-Randomness in the photon detection process limits the nonlinearity measurement precision (see Appendix \ref{sec:uncertainty}).
+The complete characterization of a single detector typically took 20 hours with each measurement repeated 30 times for 40 different rate levels.
+The precision was found to be limited mostly by fundamental Poissonian variance (see Appendix~\ref{sec:uncertainty}).